About the CRC

 - To house primarily children and young adult literature, including Easy, Fiction, Historical Fiction, Non-Fiction, International, and Foreign Language books

-- To be a repository for special collections, such as Environmental (includes the Green Earth Book Award winners and others that deal with the environment and environmental issues), Maryland (books by Maryland authors or illustrators or about Maryland and the Eastern Shore.), Holocaust Education, Award-Winning Titles (Caldecott & Newbery), Juvenile Illustrator and other Art Works, and a large menagerie of Hand Puppets
+- To be a repository for special collections, such as Environmental (including the Green Earth Book Award winners and others that deal with the environment and environmental issues), History of American Literacy (early materials for literacy education), Maryland (Maryland authors or illustrators or about Maryland and the Eastern Shore), Award-Winning Titles (Caldecott & Newbery), Holocaust Education & Human Rights, Big Books (for classroom use), original art works by children’s book illustrators, and a large menagerie of hand puppets

 - To provide a work space for students, with computers, a scan station, a printer, laminators, and other useful technologies